About the Author of the Blogsite, Not the Author of the Bible::

 1 Samuel 26:1-25 The Book of 1 Samuel [in Smaller Chunks]

-The Ziphites came to Saul [in] Gibeah, saying, [Isn’t] David [hiding] himself in the Hill of Hachilah, which is before Jeshimon?
-Then, Saul arose & went down to the Wilderness of Ziph [with] 3,000 [of the best] men of Israel, to [look for] David in the Wilderness of Ziph.
+The Ziphites came to Saul [in] Gibeah, saying, [Doessn’t] David hide himself in the Hill of Hachilah, which is before Jeshimon?
+Then, Saul arose & went down to the Wilderness of Ziph, with 3,000 [of the best] men of Israel, to [look for] David in the Wilderness of Ziph.

-Saul pitched [tents] in the Hill of Hachilah, which is by the [road] before Jeshimon.
-But David [stayed] in the wilderness & saw that Saul came into the wilderness after him.
-Therefore, David sent out spies to [find out why] Saul [had come & what his plan was.]
+And Saul pitched [tents] in the Hill of Hachilah, which is by the [road] before Jeshimon.
+But David [stayed] in the wilderness, & saw that Saul came into the wilderness after him.
+Therefore, David sent out spies [to understand] [why] Saul [had] come, [& what his plan was.]

-David arose & came to the place where Saul pitched [tents & saw] where Saul lay & Abner, [Ner’s] son, the captain of [his] army.
-Saul lay in the trench [camp with] the pitched [tents of] the people [all around Saul.]
+David arose, & came to the place where Saul pitched [tents,] & [saw] where Saul lay & Abner, [Ner’s] son, the captain of [his] army.
+Saul lay in the trench, & the pitched [tents of] the people [all around Saul.]

-Then, David [asked] Ahimelech, the Hittite & Abishai, son of Zeruiah, [the] brother [of] Joab, saying, Who will go down to [Saul's] camp with me?
-Abishai said, I will go down with you.
+Then, David [asked] Ahimelech, the Hittite, & Abishai, son of Zeruiah, [the] brother [of] Joab, saying, Who will go down to [Saul's] camp with me?
+And Abishai said, I will go down with you.

-So, David & Abishai came to the people [at] night & [saw] Saul la sleeping within the trench with his spear stuck in the ground by his [head,] but Abner & the people lay [around] him.
+So, David & Abishai came to the people [at] night, & [saw] Saul lay sleeping within the trench, & his spear [was] stuck in the ground [by] his [pillow,] but Abner & the people lay [all around] him.

-David said to Abishai, [Don’t] destroy him, for who can stretch [their] hand against the Lord's anointed & be guiltless?
-David [further] said, As the Lord lives, the Lord shall [strike] him; or his day shall come to die; or he shall [go] into battle & perish.
+And David said to Abishai, [Don’t] destroy him, for who can stretch [out] his hand against the Lord's anointed, & be guiltless?
+David [further] said, As the Lord [Lives,] the Lord shall [strike] him; or his day shall come to die; or he shall [go down] into battle, & perish.

-The Lord forbid that I should stretch [out my] hand against the Lord’s anointed: but, I pray [that] you now take the spear at his [head] & the [jug] of water & let’s go.
+The Lord [forbids] that I should stretch [out my] hand against the Lord’s anointed: but, I pray [that] you now take the spear that is at his [pillow,] & [take] the [jug] of water, & let’s go.

-So, David took the spear & the [jug] of water [by] Saul’s [head] & [went] away & no man saw it, knew [of] it, [or was awakened, because] the Lord [had] a deep sleep [fall] upon them.
+So, David took the spear & the [jug] of water [by] Saul’s [pillow,] & [went] away, & no man saw it, nor knew [of] it, & neither [woke up.]
+For they all were asleep; because the Lord [had] a deep sleep [fall] upon them.

-David went over to the other side & stood on top of a hill far [away] with [lots] of space between them.
-David cried [out] to the people & Abner, [Ner’s] son, & [said, Why] don’t] you answer, Abner?
+Then, David went over to the other side, & stood on top of [a] hill [far away;] [with] a [large] space between them.
+And David cried [out] to the people, & Abner, [Ner’s] son, saying, [Why] [don’t] you [answer,] Abner?

-Then, Abner answered & said, Who are you [who] cries [out] to the king?
-David said to Abner, Aren’t you a valiant man?
+Then, Abner answered & said, Who [are] you, [who cries] [out] to the king?
+David said to Abner, [Aren’t] you a valiant man?
 Who is [similar] to you in Israel?
-[Why] haven't you [guarded] your lord, the king?
+[Why] then, [haven't] you [guarded] your lord, the king?

-Now, see where the king’s spear & [jug] of water at his [head are.]
-And Saul knew David’s voice & [asked,] Is this your voice, my son, David?
-David said, It is my voice, my lord, O king.
-[Why do] you pursue after [me,] your servant?
+Now, see where the king’s spear, & [jug] of water at his [pillow are.]
+And Saul knew David’s voice, & [asked,] Is this your voice, my son, David?
+And David said, It is my voice, my lord, O king.
+[Why do] you pursue after [me,] his servant?
 What have I done?

 Or what evil is in my hand?
-Therefore, I now pray [that] you let the lord, the king, hear the words of his servant, [David.]
-If the Lord has stirred you up against me, let [God] accept an offering.
+Therefore, I now pray [that] you let my lord, the king, hear the words of his servant, [a.k.a.
+David.]
+If the Lord [has] stirred you up against me, let [God] accept an offering.

-[For they say,] Go serve other gods.
-Therefore now, [don’t] let my blood fall to the earth before the face of the Lord.
-For the king of Israel has come out to seek a flea, [like someone who hunts] a partridge in the mountains.
+Saying, Go serve other gods.
+Therefore now, [don’t] let my blood fall to the [ground,] before the face of the Lord.
+For the king of Israel [has] come out to seek a flea, [like someone, who hunts] a partridge in the mountains.

 Then, Saul said, I have sinned.
-Return, my son, David, for I will [no longer] harm you, because my soul was precious in your eyes, this day.
-[See,] I have [been a] fool & I have [committed a serious error.]
+Return, my son, David, for I will no [longer] harm you, because my soul was precious in your eyes, this day.
+[See,] I have played the fool, & I have [committed a serious error.]

 For the Lord [God] delivered you into my hand today, but I wouldn’t stretch [out my] hand against the Lord’s anointed.
-[See,] your life was [valued] in my eyes this day, so let my life be [valued] in the eyes of the Lord [God] & let Him deliver me [from] all [trouble.]
+[See,] your life was [valued] in [my] eyes this day, so let my life be [valued] in the eyes of the Lord [God,] & let Him deliver me out of all tribulation, [a.k.a. trouble.]

 Then, Saul said to David, Blessed [are] you, my son, David.
-You shall do both great things & shall also prevail.
-So, David went on his way & Saul returned [home.]
+You [shall] do both great things, & still [shall] also prevail.
+So, David went on his way, & Saul returned [home.]